 Now you have a good idea of what furniture you want to take with you, it’s time to make sure it’ll fit in your new home.
 We recommend mapping out your furniture on your home floor plan, so you know where your pieces will go.
 Start with the bigger items like your bed, sofa, television and dining table.
 From there, determine if and where you have room for end tables, hall tables, bedside tables and other storage pieces and ornamental furniture.

 Tip!
-A helpful tip from one of our residents: always ask where the power outlets are and mark-up these on your floor plans, to ensure your electrical appliances are located close by and have access to electricity.
+A helpful tip from one of our residents and resident downsizing home experts: Always ask where the power outlets are and mark up these on your floor plans, to ensure your electrical appliances are located close by and have access to electricity.

 3. Determine want vs need

-Next it’s time to sort through your personal, more valuable items – which can often be challenging if your items are of sentimental significance.
-A useful method that was recommended by Rachel Lane & Noel Whittaker in their book ‘Downsizing Made Simple’ is to start in a room with fewer sentimental objects, for example your kitchen or bathroom.
+Next, it’s time to sort through your personal, more valuable items – which can often be challenging if your items are of sentimental significance.
+A useful method that was recommended by Rachel Lane & Noel Whittaker in their book ‘Downsizing Made Simple’ is to start in a room with fewer sentimental objects, for example, your kitchen or bathroom.
 Alternatively, the Marie Kondo (internationally renowned organising expert) method of letting go of unnecessary clutter is an option too.
 To follow this method you hold the item and if it doesn’t make you feel anything positive, thank it and set it free (click here to find out more about Marie Kondo).
-On a less personal approach we recommend asking the following for each…
+On a less personal approach, we recommend asking the following before you begin downsizing your home:

 - What are the items you’d take with you if you only had one box? – these are ‘must haves’